jan25/draw43/README.md

 ## TODO

+- Show % complete on zoom
+- Add restart drawing option during/on finish
 - Background color (make lighter, see for e.g. raw image in browser)
-- Add Rose line diagram and switch using URL mode param
 - Mobile support - dimensions and event handlers
-- Add restart drawing option during/on finish
-- Show % complete on zoom